 The bull took charge, large axe in his hands, and ran towards the danger head first.
 The creature at this point turned around and charged right back at the bull, but the space it was in now left it little room to gain the speed it needed for a frontal attack.
 A smart plan that Lucy had counted on, and at the moment of impact between the two sent the creature careening back to the rocks.

 "Yes!"
 Lucy's excitement was contagious and Taurus, too, was happily dancing with the mage.
 She sent him back to the spirit world with thanks, and took out a slip of paper before approaching the prone, knocked out form of the beast.
 The tiny slip of paper was completely white and had one strange symbol.
-It reminded her of paper seals that Levy had told her about from her books.
-Touching the paper to the creature allowed the paper to work it's magic.
-Soon a light grew, and the body of the creature shrunk and vanished into the paper itself, turning the paper from the pristine white to black.
+It reminded her of paper seals that Levy had told her about from her books that they often talked to each other about.
+Touching the paper to the creature allowed the paper to work its magic.
+Soon a light grew, and the body of the creature shrunk and vanished into the paper itself, turning the paper from the pristine white to jet black.